Zartarius/micromouse/README.md

-# mtrn3100-micromouse
+# micromouse

-Firmware and offline tooling for a micromouse robot built for MTRN3100, running on an Arduino Nano (ATmega328).
+Firmware and offline tooling for a micromouse robot, running on an Arduino Nano (ATmega328).
 The robot navigates a 9x9 maze using two encoded DC motors, an IMU, three time-of-flight distance sensors, and an OLED status display.

 ## Hardware